back to Jitbit Blog home About this blog

 Can one tool handle both internal and external support?

 Yes.
-Many help desk apps, including ours, handle both internal employees and external customers in a single system.
+Many support platforms, including ours, handle both employees and external customers in a single system.
 The key is proper permission controls and ticket visibility rules — so employees don't see customer tickets and vice versa, and routing rules send each ticket to the right team automatically.

 Images courtesy of Freepik